christian-schlichtherle/ruby-game-of-life/README.md

 # Ruby Game of Life

-This is simple implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using Ruby.
+This is a simple implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using Ruby.

-This is a fun project for comparison with another [implementation in Scala with Akka](https://github.com/christian-schlichtherle/akka-game-of-life).
+It's a fun project for comparison with another [implementation in Scala with Akka](https://github.com/christian-schlichtherle/akka-game-of-life).

 ## How to Use